 Tallinn is a fun place to explore on foot and can easily be covered in a few hours.
 Jacky and I never get tired of going there even though we’ve now been there four times.

 Some of the best things to see in the Old Town of Tallinn are the Old Town Square, St. Olav’s Church, and the Alexander Nevsky Cathedral.

 How to Get to Tallinn from Helsinki

-The best way to get to Tallinn is on one of the numerous ferries operating between the two cities.
-Linda Line provides the quickest connection but they don’t operate in the winter season.
-Tallink and Eckerö Line are the two options.
-Either way, you’ll be there in 2 hours tops.
+The best way to get to Tallinn from Helsinki is by taking one of the numerous ferries operating between the two cities.
+Tallink and Eckerö Line are two other carriers that operate year-round The trip takes about 2 hours.

-Tampere, Finland’s third largest city is one of the best day trips from Helsinki.
-It has been at the heart of Finnish industrialization since the very beginning and was aptly bestowed with the moniker ‘Manchester of the North’.
-In spite of this industrial heritage, Tampere is one of the prettiest cities in Finland.
-The city is very tourist friendly and all the main attractions are at a walking distance from each other.
+In spite of its industrial heritage, Tampere is one of the prettiest cities in Finland.
+The city is very tourist-friendly and all the main attractions are within walking distance of each other.
 If you want to use public transport in Tampere, you can plan your journey here.

 How to Get to Tampere from Helsinki

 The fastest way to get to Tampere is by taking the train which sometimes gets you there in 90 minutes.
 There is also a multitude of bus options with